 Darling River Towns

-Bourke NSW, the legendary Darling River town in Outback Australia, was once referenced by famous Australian poet Henry Lawson when he wrote, "if you know Bourke, you know Australia" (1882), and anyone who ventures to Back O Bourke will agree.
+Bourke, a legendary Darling River town, was once referenced by Australian poet Henry Lawson when he wrote, "if you know Bourke, you know Australia" (1882).

 Located about 8Km north of Bourke along the Mitchell Highway and situated on the banks of the mighty Darling River, Kidman’s Camp is not just a stopover on your journey – it is a destination in its own right!